themaximehardy/understanding-typescript/s2_ts_basics_and_types/README.md

 }
 ```

-Type aliases can be used to "create" your own types.
+Type aliases can be used to **"create" your own types**.
 You're not limited to storing union types though - you can also provide an alias to a (possibly complex) object type.
 For examples:

 ```ts
 type User = { name: string; age: number };
 const u1: User = { name: 'Max', age: 30 }; // this works!
 ```

-This allows you to avoid unnecessary repetition and manage types centrally.
+This allows you to **avoid unnecessary repetition** and manage types centrally.

 For example, you can simplify this code: